ConZip extended-release capsules

 Brand Name: ConZip

-ConZip extended-release capsules is used for:
+ConZip extended-release capsules are used for:

 Treating moderate to moderately severe chronic pain in certain patients.